Orrison/cumulus/readme.md

 Keep in mind that in order for the import to work the domain must be a custom domain in your Laravel Vapor team as well as a zone in your Cloudflare account already.
 This package will take care of importing the DNS records for you, not adding the domains.

+You will also need to have [Laravel Vapor CLI](https://docs.vapor.build/1.0/introduction.html#installing-the-vapor-cli) installed and authenticated on your machine.

 ---

 ## Installation